Workplace Mental Health: 14.1% of UK workers consider themselves to have a mental health problem

 - View any investment in workplace mental health as a necessary investment in your business.
 All organisations must understand that there is a business case for investing in employee mental health and making it a priority.
 According to the World Health Organisation, every dollar invested in mental health training returns US$4 in improved health and productivity.

 - Take steps to support diverse employee groups.
-As part of the company’s diversity and inclusion initiatives, consider taking steps to encourage or sponsor events that employees are interested in, helping them connect with others and find spaces to discuss important issues regarding mental health.
+As part of the company’s diversity and inclusion initiatives, consider encouraging or sponsoring events that employees are interested in, helping them connect with others and find spaces to discuss important issues regarding mental health.

-Onebright is building a new way to deliver mental healthcare for employees and their dependents worldwide – investing in clinical expertise and technology solutions to deliver a complete mental healthcare service at scale.
-Talk to us today about creating a brighter workplace with respect and acknowledgement of every employees’ mental health needs.
+Onebright is building a new way to deliver mental healthcare for employees and their dependents worldwide – investing in clinical expertise and technology solutions to provide complete mental healthcare service at scale.
+Talk to us today about creating a brighter workplace with respect and acknowledging every employee’s mental health needs.